Translate

 Shepherds Trail:This is 0.8 miles from the road to the Bailey Trail North.
 Shepherds Trail crosses a rugged rock formation with a 150-foot climb midway between the road and the Bailey Trail.
 Footing is tricky in some locations.
 This is a beautiful hike with a similar appearance to the nearby Chatfield Trail.
 The out and back hike has 400 feet of elevation gain.

-· Suggested Hike: This 5.1-mile hike passes through all three properties with about 800 feet of elevation gain.
+· Suggested Hike: This 4.9-mile hike passes through all three properties with about 800 feet of elevation gain.
 From the Shepherds Trail trailhead, walk west on Shepherds Trail.
-At 0.8 miles, turn right to head south on the Bailey Trail North.
-Make a U-Turn at mile 1 and head north on the Bailey Trail North, crossing Route 80 at mile 1.6 to the Summer Hill Trail.
-Follow the loops counterclockwise, eventually ending back at Route 80 at 4 miles.
-Cross Route 80 to the Bailey Trail North and walk south to mile 4.3, turning right on the Shepherds Trail, arriving back at Shepherds Trail (the road) at mile 5.1.
+At 0.8 miles, turn left to head south on the Bailey Trail North, crossing Route 80 at mile 1.2 to the Summer Hill Trail.
+Follow the loops clockwise, eventually ending back at Route 80 at 3.7 miles.
+Cross Route 80 to the Bailey Trail North and walk south to mile 4.0, turning right on the Shepherds Trail, arriving back at Shepherds Trail (the road) at mile 4.9.

 For a shorter hike of 2.8 miles, skip the Summer Hill Trail.

-· Safety concerns: Due to the rock formations, the Shepherds Trail and the Bailey Trail North would be especially challenging in snowy and icy conditions.
+· Safety concerns: Due to the rock formations, the Shepherds Trail and the Bailey Trail North would be especially challenging and slippery in snowy and icy conditions.

 Take care in crossing Route 80 from the Bailey Trail North to the Summer Hill Trail, as the fast-moving traffic is not expecting pedestrians.